bzamoram/bzamoram.github.io/index.md

 <div style="text-align: justify">Hi,</div><br>
-<div style="text-align: justify">Welcome to my portfolio!
-This page highlights my journey through <strong>college projects</strong> and <strong>personal endeavors</strong>.
-You'll also find <strong>certifications</strong> I've earned, along with insights into the skills and knowledge they represent.
+<div style="text-align: justify">Welcome to my <strong>portfolio!</strong>.
+As the first in my family to attend college, I am determined to build a dynamic and impactful career.
+My interest in data began with a natural tendency to seek insights and make informed decisions through previous information, but it truly came alive when I started taking data courses at Concordia College.
+Discovering the power of cloud computing has opened exciting new directions for exploring and working with data, and I am eager to dive deeper into this innovative field.
+This page highlights my growth through <strong>college projects</strong> and <strong>personal initiatives</strong>.
+You’ll also find <strong>certifications</strong> I’ve earned, along with insights into the skills and knowledge behind each achievement.
 Thanks for visiting!</div><br>

 <div style="text-align: justify">Got any question, want to connect?
 Reach out by:</div>